MRamadhanKesaPI/DAX-Measures__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 ## Customer Behavior
 - What is the overall trend in customer growth?
 - How has customer behavior changed over time?
-- What patterns in customer demographics indicate opportunities for growth?
+- What patterns in customer demographics show growth opportunities?

 Below are the DAX measures.
 ```DAX